MicrosoftDocs/visualstudio-docs/subscriptions/program-mpn.md

 - Windows Enterprise -- latest version only, to use for development and testing only
 - Windows Server -- latest version only, to use for development and testing only

-Visual Studio Professional (MPN) subscribers can also download and use free software for their development, including the SQL Server Developer Edition.
+Visual Studio Professional (MPN) subscribers can also download and use software for their development, including the SQL Server Developer Edition.

 The Visual Studio Professional (MPN) subscription does not include Azure DevOps Services benefits, monthly Azure credits, technical support, training, or other subscriber benefits that are available with Visual Studio subscriptions that are offered commercially.